 Why Undershirts Are Different From All The Rest

 Undershirts are different.
 They’re not “different” in a negative way – not at all – but they’re definitely their own kind of animal, and they’ve come a long way over the centuries.

 When most of us think of “shirt,” we think of that outer covering that keeps us from going around bare-chested all day (which is fine at the beach, not at the office), that helps protect us from the elements (including keeping us warm), and hopefully adds a whole helluva lot of style to our wardrobe.

 An undershirt doesn’t have nearly the swag of a regular shirt, but, again, it has come a long ways since it was originally designed and worn to protect the skin against the rough, scratchy outerwear of many moons ago.
 It also protected expensive outerwear from the grit and grime of human bodies, especially back in the day when daily bathing wasn’t the norm.

 Undershirts were once common to the upper classes, who could afford things like a nice shirt and other outer clothing; working-class men were lucky to have more than one shirt, period.

 It’s also worth mentioning that it once was considered scandalous to have any part of your undershirt showing – almost as scandalous as having your private parts exposed.
 You just didn’t do it.
 Things are a bit more relaxed today – not when it comes to private parts, mind you, but for an exposed undershirt.

-Today, the primary reasons for wearing undershirts are, 1) to help keep you warm in colder months, 2) to protect your outer shirt from sweat and deodorant stains, and 3) to – in the case of performance undershirts – to keep moisture away from the body.
+Today, the primary reasons for wearing undershirts are 1) to help keep you warm in colder months, 2) to protect your outer shirt from sweat and deodorant stains, and 3) to – in the case of performance undershirts – keep moisture away from the body.